keittlab/rpg/README.md

     }
     ````
 Here neither the client nor the server deals with more than three rows of results
 at a time.
 This allows incremental processing of massive tables.
+Note that you can
+use `%dopar%` with `cursor`.
+See `help("cursor")` for an example.

 4. Simple access to execution of prepared statements.
     ````